-SEE-Change Belconnen (first named the Jamison group) was the first SEE-Change incorporated entity, which formed to reduce ecological footprints through a series of suburb-based projects.
-SEE-Change Woden was formed next, then SEE-Change as a whole was formed.
+SEE-Change Belconnen (first named the Jamison group) was the first SEE-Change incorporated entity.
+It formed to reduce ecological footprints through a series of suburb-based projects.
+SEE-Change Woden formed next, then SEE-Change formed.

 Initially SEE-Change operated as part of the Nature & Society Forum, and incorporated in its own right (‘SEE-Change Inc’) in 2008.

-Mirroring the name, change is an ever-present part of the organisation, which is evolving rapidly.
-Already in its short life there have been significant shifts – groups wax and wane, people come and go, and priorities and activities change.
+Change is an ever-present part of the organisation, which is evolving rapidly.
+Since commencing operations in 2006 there have been significant shifts – groups wax and wane, people come and go, and priorities and activities change.

-Since 2008, SEE-Change has been provided with Government funding to support the community to take action, deliver a range of projects and assist the ACT Government to meet its climate change objectives.
+Since 2008, SEE-Change has received ACT Government funding to support the community to take action, deliver a range of projects and assist the Government meet its objectives.